brandur/sorg/content/drafts/canonical-log-lines.md

    for extended periods without price becoming an issue.
 We prune canonical lines after 90 days, but they could conceivably be stored for much longer.
-3. By importing other non-request data into the warehouse, like say information on your users from a core data store, it allows greater levels of deep insight by stitching together data generated from different data sources.
+3. By importing other non-request data into the warehouse, like say information on your users from the core data store, it allows greater levels of deep insight by stitching together data generated from different data sources.

 We import data by emitting lines over a fast queueing system (NSQ), archiving batches of it to S3, and then periodically running a `COPY` pointing to the bucket from Redshift.
-The implementation here doesn't matter very much, but it's worth nothing Redshift does best when data is ingested using bulk ETL, and by extension won't be updated in near real-time like a system ingesting directly from syslog (e.g. Splunk).

 ## Examples